"My Page" Assignment

 How to turn this in

-Since your work is independent of your partner's, each person should submit a document to Gradescope: that helps me grade and shows that your page is done and ready for grading.
+2. submit a short document to Gradescope saying "I am done or something like that"; that helps me grade and shows that your page is done and ready for grading.

-I'll grade the folder in your cs204 folder.
+I'll grade the folder in your cs204 folder, but the dropped tarfile should work as well.

 Time and Work